-The presence of discolouration is normally short lived and is most often caused by changes in flow or pressure which can disturb iron and manganese sediments within the water mains.
-This could occur when there is a burst or through an increase in demand; for example when the fire service connect to the mains network
+Discolouration is normally short lived and is most often caused by changes in flow or pressure which can disturb iron and manganese sediments within the water mains.
+This could happen when there's a burst or through an increase in demand; for example when the fire service connect to the mains network.